 Results: A total of 102 staff participated.
 Most 54(52.9%) of the respondents were between the age of 30-39 years with a mean age of 38.6years.
 Most 73(71.6%) were females, 46(45.1%) were doctors and 85(82.5%) had attained tertiary level of education.
 27(26.5%) had a known medical history, 58(56.9%) had family history of various medical conditions and 34(33.3%) were on medication.
 44(43.6%) of participants were overweight and 19(18.8%) had class 1 obesity.
 Only 31(30.7%) had normal blood pressure, 35(34.7%) had stage 1 hypertension and 27(26.7%) had stage 2 hypertension, 34(34.0%) were pre-diabetic and 8(8.0%) were diabetic and abdominal obesity was found in 44.8% of participants.
 Awareness of obesity-related complications was reported by 41.2% of respondents, while 36% and 50% could identify the complications of diabetes and hypertension, respectively.
 Participants checked their numbers quite frequently, with weight and blood pressure having the highest frequencies within the previous one month while blood glucose was checked by more people within the previous 6 months.
-However, significant gaps in knowledge about the implications of abdominal obesity were identified.
+However, significant gaps in knowledge about the implications of abdominal obesity were identified.(This is too long, you should only need to include the key findings in this section.
+The Author need to revise this section).

-Conclusion: The findings revealed a high prevalence of NCDs among hospital staff, although they checked their numbers regularly, they had varying levels of awareness about complication of NCD with significant gap in knowledge about abdominal obesity.
+Conclusion: The findings revealed a high prevalence of NCDs among hospital staff, although they checked their numbers (meaning??, this wording is need to be revised)regularly, they had varying levels of awareness about complication of NCD with significant gap in knowledge about abdominal obesity.

 Keywords; non-communicable diseases, obesity, hypertension, diabetes, abdominal obesity, hospital staff, health Numbers, blood glucose

-BACKGROUND
+BACKGROUND (The Author used many ambiguouse words, please change to simple word that are easy to understand by the readers

 Globally, there has been a surge of health challenges most especially Non-communicable diseases (NCD) such as diabetes, hypertension, cardiovascular diseases and cancers, contributing immensely to the increased rate of morbidity and mortality accounting for over 41 million deaths per year- equivalent to 71% of mortality globally.
 In sub-Sahara Africa, there is rapid increase in the incidence due to urbanization, sedentary lifestyle and dietary transition to western diet.1,2 The rising health burden due to NCD, put significant strain on the health sector and health professional are invaluable as advocates on diseases prevention and health promotion.
 Their ability as frontline health ambassadors to effectively counsel patient depends on their awareness and knowledge of important metabolic indices commonly referred to as ‘their numbers’ which includes: blood pressure, fasting blood glucose and lipid profile.
 Health care professionals are assumed to be healthy however, several studies have shown higher prevalence of NCD among health care workers than the general population.3

 The metabolic clinic offers specialized services for metabolic disorders such as obesity, diabetes, hypertension, dyslipidemia, renal tubular acidosis, amongst others and health education, advocacy and counseling on metabolic conditions.4 The clinic provides opportunity to obtain professional care and gain understanding of metabolic health.
 Despite the availability of these invaluable service in the hospital community, there is evidence indicating that health workers do not optimize these services for their own health and may not be aware of their own numbers.
+(This paragraph is hanging, please revise this paragraph either by indicating where this clinic is.
+Was it mentioned in those several studies or is it within the UPTH?).